KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling assistive devices/Hands-on examples.md

     - write matlab code that uses the OpenSim api to adapt the model: if you are feeling adventurous
 3. Run [example_3](./example_3.m)

-*Important:* if you want to change any of the model parameters, create a new model with a different name.
+*Important:* if you want to change any of the OpenSim model parameters, create a new model with a different name.

 ## Example 4.
 Walking with crutches